mworion/InstallerMW4/doc/config/configure.rst

 ----------------------
 If you are running a windows machine with setting the zoom factor for you display settings different to 100%, you might notice inadequate font sizes etc.
-Unfortunately this could not be worked around within MountWizzard4 itself, but you could change some environment variables to omit this problem.
+Unfortunately this could not be worked around within MountWizzard4 itself, but ou could change some environment variables to omit this problem.
 The actual script already contain some setting to keep the resolution to 100% even if you choose to increase this value for other applications.
 You want to play with these settings to make the appearance correct:

 .. code-block:: python